kaleigh-west/DS4002_Project3/README.md

 python SCRIPTS/EDA.py
 ```

-This recreates the exploratory visualizations used in the report.
+This recreates the exploratory visualizations used in the report and data appendix.

 Pre-generated figures are also included in the `OUTPUT/` folder for reference.